 Eligibility and available funds

-The program does not have a minimum or maximum loan request amount.
-IEDA will evaluate requests and approve loan amounts based on application scoring and the amount of program funds available.
+The program has a maximum loan request of $500,000.
+IEDA will evaluate requests and approve loan amounts based on application scoring, ability to repay, and the amount of program funds available.

 Uses of Funds

-Loan monies can be utilized for the demolition or remediation and reuse of residential, commercial, industrial or institutional structures.
+Loan monies can be utilized for the demolition or remediation and reuse of structures, with a priority focus on single-family homes.
+With the exception of brownfield/grayfield sites, funds can also be utilized for associated general site cleanup/clearance.
 All buildings made part of the program must be documented as representing a public nuisance through abandonment, chronic building code violations, or structural dilapidation to the point of being hazardous to the public health, safety and welfare.

-The amount of the loan, term, interest rate, repayment schedule, and other terms will included in the contract between the community and IEDA.
+The amount of the loan, term, interest rate, repayment schedule, and any other conditions will be included in the contract between the community and IEDA.

 Rates and Terms

-Assistance under the Nuisance Property and Abandoned Building Remediation program will be in the form of a short term loan.
-Interest rates will vary based on the term of the loan.
-Terms and rates will be as follows:
+Assistance under the Nuisance Property and Abandoned Building Remediation program will be in the form of a short-term loan.
+Interest rates will be set at 0%.
+Terms will be a maximum of five years.

 Communities may make loan payments to IEDA on a quarterly, semi-annual or annual basis.

-Projects funded through the program must be completed within the term of the loan.
+Projects funded through the program are expected to be completed within three years but, in all cases, within the term of the loan if longer than three years.

-Applications should describe how the proposed activities will allow the city to undertake redevelopment activities in a comprehensive and coordinated manner.
+Applications should describe how the proposed activities will allow the city to undertake remediation and/or redevelopment activities in a comprehensive and coordinated manner.

 IEDA staff will review applications under a competitive criteria review system.
 Review criteria include: